syncfusion-content/windowsforms-docs/WindowsForms/Tools/HubTile/Hovered-Border-Color.md

 ---
 layout: post
-title: Concept-and-Features
+title: Hovered Border Color
 description: concept and features
 platform: windowsforms
 control: HubTile
 documentation: ug
 ---

-## Hovered Border Color
+# Hovered Border Color

 In HubTile, border highlight is rendered once it is focused.
 Its appearance can be customized using the HoveredBorderColor property.